 Vanuatu is an archipelagic nation of 83 islands, extending over 1000 kilometres in a north-south direction between the equator and the tropic of Capricorn.
 It lies some 2000 kilometres to the northeast of Brisbane in the Coral Sea, at similar latitudes to Cairns in North Queensland.
-The population of Vanuatu is approximately 266,000.
+The population of Vanuatu is approximately 272,000.
 Port Vila, on the island of Efate, is the capital.

 Formerly known as the New Hebrides, Vanuatu was jointly governed by British and French administrations before attaining independence on 30 July 1980.

 Vanuatu has a unicameral 52-member parliament, elected to a four-year term by universal adult suffrage.
 The president of the republic (constitutional head of state) is elected for a five-year term through secret ballot by an electoral college comprising members of parliament and the presidents of Vanuatu's six provincial governments.
-The prime minister is elected by parliament from among its members by secret ballot.
+The current President, His Excellency Obed Moses Tallis, was elected on 6 July 2017.The prime minister is elected by parliament from among its members by secret ballot.

 Australia has a close relationship with Vanuatu.
 Australia is an important economic partner for Vanuatu, providing the country with the majority of its tourists, foreign direct investment and aid.
-There is also a significant resident population of Australians (approximately 2000).
+There is also a significant resident population of Australians (approximately 3000).
 Australia and Vanuatu enjoy a very broad range of links at government, business and community levels.
 Australia has a High Commission in Port Vila and the Vanuatu Government established a High Commission in Canberra in March 2012.

 The Australian Federal Police provides assistance to the Vanuatu Police Force as part of the Vanuatu Policing and Justice Support Program.
 Australia also has a Defence Cooperation Program with Vanuatu, which was established in 1983.
 Australia assists Vanuatu in maintaining and operating its Pacific Patrol Boat (the RVS Tukoro), donated by Australia in 1987.